gdsc-kits/hacktober2023/README.md

 * Create a pull request by clicking on the Pull Request button on the top of your repository page.

 * Congrats!
-You have made a Pull Request and we will be merging it with the main branch soon.
+You have made a Pull Request and we will be merging it with the main branch soon..